-If you’ve been wondering how you can send fax from Gmail, you came to the right place.
-Gmail is the best free email service right now, not just for personal use but also for taking care of businesses, given the amount of features it offers and its integration with other services such as Drive, Calendar, Google Voice and more.
-What many people don’t know is that you can use it to send and receive faxes as well!
+If you have been wondering how to send a fax from Gmail, you came to the right place.
+Gmail is considered the best free email provider in the World, not just for individuals but for small businesses as well, thanks to the impressive amount of features it offers and its integration with other services such as Drive, Calendar, Google Voice and more.
+What many people ignore, is that you can also use Gmail to send and receive faxes!

-In this article, you’ll learn how to send your first fax online by following a few easy steps, turning your computer and even your cell phone into digital faxing machines.
-We also provide the best alternatives to start faxing in just a few minutes from now.
-Let’s begin!
+In this guide, you’ll learn how to send your first fax online by following a few easy steps, so you can turn your computer into a digital faxing machine.
+You’ll also discover the best alternatives to start faxing today, in just a few minutes after reading the tutorial.

 How to Send a Fax from Gmail

-Through these five simple steps, you will be able to send your first fax by email.
-If you know how to send a simple email, you’ve already got 80% of the process down, the key differences are that:
+By following these 5 simple steps, you’ll be able to send your first fax by email.
+If you know how to send a simple email, you’ve already got 80% of the process down, the main differences are that:

 - Instead of typing your recipient’s email in the field titled “TO,” enter the fax number using “email form.”
-I promise it’s not nearly as complicated as it sounds.
+(More about this on STEP 2).

-- The document you wish to fax must be in a digital format such as a PDF, DOC, XLS or other digital document format.
-This file is then attached to your email.
+- You fax documents in a digital format such as a PDF, DOC, XLS or other.
+Just attach the file you want to convert to fax.